Shubhamsaboo/awesome-llm-apps/rag-as-a-service/README.md

 Build and deploy a production-ready Retrieval-Augmented Generation (RAG) service using Claude 3.5 Sonnet and Ragie.ai.
 This implementation allows you to create a document querying system with a user-friendly Streamlit interface in less than 50 lines of Python code.

 ### Features

-Production-ready RAG pipeline
+- Production-ready RAG pipeline
-Integration with Claude 3.5 Sonnet for response generation Document upload from URLs
+- Integration with Claude 3.5 Sonnet for response generation
+- Document upload from URLs
-Real-time document querying
+- Real-time document querying
+- Support for both fast and accurate document processing modes

 ### How to get Started?